djheath1/hello_world/README.md

 # hello_world
-A place to add ideas
+A place to add ideas where
-I am hoping to learn coding on this platform.
+I am hoping to learn coding.